 In the past five years or so several rigorous studies which use a randomized method to compare the effects of microfinance on borrowers have appeared in the academic literature.
 The result of one recent survey of six such studies found that “The studies do not find clear evidence, or even much in the way of suggestive evidence, of reductions in poverty or substantial improvements in living standards.
 Nor is there robust evidence of improvements in social indicators.”
 But the same survey also found “little evidence of harmful effects, even with individual lending […] and even at a high real interest rate.”

 Kiva performs a degree of due diligence and monitoring of the MFIs it chooses to partner with which provides some protection against abuse.
 The measures Kiva uses to evaluate field partners developed out of some hard-learned lessons.
-In 2009 Flannery wrote a second retrospective for Innovations in which he recounted some of the hardships the startup organization faced in its first four years of operations.
-In that time they discovered six “situations involving severe fraud,” including one involving their very first partner, a Ugandan man named Moses Onyango, who was so instrumental in getting Kiva started that he is sometimes referred to as the third co-founder.
+In their first four years of operations they discovered six “situations involving severe fraud,” including one involving their very first partner, a Ugandan man named Moses Onyango, who was so instrumental in getting Kiva started that he is sometimes referred to as the third co-founder.

 The kind of fraud Onyango perpetuated is not particularly worrying.
 He used the stolen money to buy a house for his family (and he was so grateful to Kiva for its influence on his life that he named his new son Matthew Flannery Onyango).
 What Onyango did was to cut out the interest-charging middleman and transform Kiva into the version of itself that users imagine it is: they lent money, helped out a Ugandan family, and got repaid.